mnemesong/short-di/README.md

 + script-where-used-shortdi-load (has not .shortdi.json file)
 ```
 then will be used config of main-script, case it most close to main script.
-4. The realization and mechanics had been full reworked from v0.2, and became race-condition-safety.
-Now may be used in asynchronous functions and asynchronous-uses-frameworks like "mocha".
-5. To avoid repetition of module identifiers, try to use as detailed module identifiers as possible.

 # Advanced example
 ```